INTRODUCTION

 = 3.44 times

-Interpretation of ratios: Industry average ratio of return on capital employed is 21.6% but the ratio of Alpha Ltd is 54% which is higher then industry average ratio.
-Net asset turnover of company is 2.14 times which is higher as compare to industry average.
-Gross profit and net profit margin of company are 23% and 3.96% respectively which is lower then industry average because higher cost of sales in current year.
-Current and quick ratio of company are 1.19:1 and 0.64:1 respectively and both are lower then industry average because of lower liquidity in the company.
+Interpretation of ratios: The industry average ratio of return on capital employed is 21.6% but the ratio of Alpha Ltd is 54% which is higher than the industry average ratio.
+The net asset turnover of the company is 2.14 times which is higher as compared to the industry average.
+The gross profit and net profit margin of the company are 23% and 3.96% respectively which is lower than the industry average because of the higher cost of sales in the current year.
+The current and quick ratios of the company are 1.19:1 and 0.64:1 respectively and both are lower than the industry average because of lower liquidity in the company.

-Inventory holding period is 54 days which is higher than industry average it means company hold inventory for more time.
-Trade receivable collection period of company is 48 days, it is higher as compare to industry average, which means company recovers the amount of credit sales, late from debtors.
-Trade payables payment period of the company is 68 days which is also higher as compare to industry average, it means company make late payments to creditors that may affect its market image.
-Debt to equity ratio is 70.48% which means company is having more external liabilities.
+The inventory holding period is 54 days which is higher than the industry average which means the company holds inventory for more time.
+The trade receivable collection period of the company is 48 days, which is higher as compared to the industry average, which means the company recovers the amount of credit sales, late from debtors.
+The trade payables payment period of the company is 68 days which is also higher as compared to the industry average, which means the company makes late payments to creditors that may affect its market image.
+The debt-to-equity ratio is 70.48% which means the company has more external liabilities.
 Dividend yield and cover ratios are 10% and 3.44 times respectively for the company.

-Financial problems with suggestions: As analysed from the above calculated ratios, few financial problems are identified or may occur in future.
-These problems are lack of liquidity, lower profits and late payments by clients.
+Financial problems with suggestions: As analyzed from the above-calculated ratios, a few financial problems have been identified or may occur in the future.
+These problems are a lack of liquidity, lower profits, and late payments by clients.
 Lack of liquidity can be resolved by selling more products in cash.
-Profits can be increased by reducing direct expenses and late payments by debtors also create financial issues it can be resolved by recovering outstanding amount on time from them.
+Profits can be increased by reducing direct expenses and late payments by debtors also create financial issues that can be resolved by recovering outstanding amounts on time.

 TASK 2